2017 FIBA Under-16 Women's Americas Championship: Preliminary Round

 In the first preliminary round game, Colombia faced the US.
-Aliya Boston was the leading scorer for the US team with 17 points, while Samantha Brunelle scored 13.
+Aliyah Boston was the leading scorer for the US team with 17 points, while Samantha Brunelle scored 13.
 Caitlin Clark took three shots from beyond the three point arc and hit all three of them.
 Kylie Watson and Paige Bueckers were also double-digit scorers with 10 points each.
 The US won by a score of 91–33.

 The US next faced Mexico.
 The opening quarter was close with the US leading by a single point at the end of the quarter.
 A full court press in the second quarter helped the United States pull away from Mexico en route to a 100–37 win.
 Brunelle had a double double with 18 points and 11 rebounds.
 Bueckers took seven shots and hit all seven to set a US single-game record for field-goal percentage.